Welcome to my personal webpage!

 About politics: "A dispute of Interests masked as a contest of principles.
 Conducting public affairs to private advantage."

-You can message/audio-video call me in an end-to-end encrypted (e2ee) chat/audio-video call on Jami, this is completely peer-to-peer (p2p) and doesn't require any server for relaying data between users, i.e., one can find others through a distributed computing network and talk directly without a third-party, leaving the power of privacy and freedom in the hands of users.
-I highly recomend this distributed (C) service, since there are multiple pathways for communication, the loss of any participant/internet will not prevent communication; other highly recomended p2p e2ee distributed (C) application is Keet.
-I also recomend Matrix, which is an open network for secure (e2ee) and decentralized (B) communication; to connect to the Matrix federation, you will use a client, one of the most popular is element.
-You can also use Signal, however this is a centralized (A) service (e2ee), is susceptible to outages or policy/ownership which can change easily, also it needs a cellphone number.
+You can message/audio-video call me in an end-to-end encrypted (e2ee) chat/audio-video call on Jami, this is completely peer-to-peer (p2p) and doesn't require any server for relaying data between users, i.e., one can find others through a distributed computing network and talk directly without a third party, leaving the power of privacy and freedom in the hands of users.
+I highly recommend this distributed (C) service, since there are multiple pathways for communication, the loss of any participant/internet will not prevent communication; I also recommend Matrix, which is an open network for secure (e2ee) and decentralized (B) communication, a decentralized network is much like the web or email, there is no central point of control or authority.
+A company or person can simply host its own server and participate in the network; to connect to the Matrix federation, you will use a client, one of the most popular is element.
+Other decentralized (B) service that I recommend to communication/message/audio-video is XMPP messaging network, one can create an account with a service provider, such as the curated list of XMPP Providers and connect using a client.
+You can also use Signal, however this is a centralized (A) service (e2ee), i.e., just one server, it is susceptible to outages or policy/ownership which can change easily.

 Please message/email me if you find any broken links or other errors on this site.
 Suggestions and comments are welcome.